AdobeDocs/dynamic-media-classic.en/help/using/organizing-projects.md

 To display, delete, and rename a Project folder, do any of the following:

-* **Browsing contents** - Select the name of the folder in the Asset Library.
+* **Browsing contents**: Select the name of the folder in the Asset Library.
 Its assets appear in the Browse Panel.

-* **Deleting Project folders** - Select the Project folder and then select **[!UICONTROL Remove Project]**.
+* **Deleting Project folders**: Select the Project folder and then select **[!UICONTROL Remove Project]**.
 Deleting assets from a Project folder does not delete them from Adobe Dynamic Media Classic; the assets remain in the original folders in which they are stored.

-* **Renaming Project folders** - Double-click the name of the folder in the Asset Panel, and then enter a new name.
+* **Renaming Project folders**: Double-click the name of the folder in the Asset Panel, and then enter a new name.

 ## Add assets to a Project folder {#adding-assets-to-a-project-folder}